ILYAmLV/CarND-Semantic-Segmentation/README.md

     return deconv_3
 ```

-Keep_probabilty is set to 0.5 to prevent overfitting and the learing rate is set to 0.0001.
-After some trial and error i have settled on 30 epochs with a batch size of 5 (trained in 800 seconds with the trainig loss of 0.023 by the last epoch).
+Keep_probabilty is set to 0.5 to prevent overfitting and the learning rate is set to 0.0001.
+After some trial and error, I have settled on 30 epochs with a batch size of 5 (trained in 800 seconds with the training loss of 0.023 by the last epoch).

 <p align="center">
     <img src="./imgs/img1.png" width="960">